-Ideally, it should be possible to cover the windows and significantly reduce the amount of light in the room; this is particularly important if participants do not have eyeshades.
+Ideally, it should he possible to cover the windows and significantly reduce the amount of light in the room; this is particularly important if participants do not have eyeshades.
 There has to be sufficient light for the facilitators and sitters to see what the breathers are doing.
 However, bright light tends to interfere with the experiences of the breathers unless it comes from within.
 Intense holotropic experiences, particularly ecstatic ones, can generate visions of radiant light independent of the illumination of the room, even in complete darkness.

 An additional critical requirement for a good setting during Holotropic Breathwork is the proximity of the restrooms.
 If the bathrooms are too far, or getting there involves stairs or an elevator, the breathers tend to come out of the holotropic state.
-Under the best of circumstances-convenient location of the bathrooms and experienced partners-the breathers do not have to open their eyes on the way to the bathroom; they continue to breathe faster and stay in the process.
-The breathers can walk behind the sitters with their hands on the sitters' shoulders, or the sitters can guide the breathers while walking with them side by side.
+Under the best of circumstances-convenient location of the bathrooms and experienced partners-the breathers do not have to open their eyes on the way to the bathroom; they continue to breather faster and stay in the process.
+The breathers can walk behind the silters while walking with them side by side.